Every Ocean Hughes

-Every Ocean Hughes (born 1977), formerly known as Emily Roysdon, is a New York and Stockholm based artist and writer, currently a Professor of Art at Konstfack in Stockholm, Sweden.
-Hughes is a multimedia interdisciplinary artist, using performance, photography, print making, text, video, curating and collaboration as media for artistic expression.
+Every Ocean Hughes (born 1977), formerly known as Emily Roysdon, is a multimedia interdisciplinary artist based in New York and Stockholm.
+They also work as a writer and currently hold the position of Professor of Art at Konstfack in Stockholm, Sweden.
+Hughes employs various mediums such as performance, photography, printmaking, text, and video.
+Hughes curates and collaborates to express their artistic vision.

 Education

 Hughes was an undergraduate at Hampshire College, from which they graduated in 1999.
 In 2002, they completed the Independent Study Program at the Whitney Museum of American Art.
 Hughes received an MFA in Interdisciplinary Studio from the University of California, Los Angeles in 2006.

 LTTR

-In 2002 Hughes helped co-found the feminist genderqueer artist collective and annual literary journal Lesbians To The Rescue (LTTR), which remained an active part of the queer art theory community until 2008, along with Ginger Brooks Takahashi and K8 Hardy.
+In 2002, Hughes helped as a co-founder of the feminist genderqueer artist collective and annual literary journal Lesbians To The Rescue (LTTR), which remained an active part of the queer art theory community until 2008, along with Ginger Brooks Takahashi and K8 Hardy.
 LTTR was dedicated to "highlighting the work of radical communities whose goals are sustainable change, queer pleasure, and critical feminist productivity."